 That’s the reason why fiber can be so anti-inflammatory: Not supplements but whole plant foods are one of the critical factors for optimal health.
 Eating high amounts of sugar and fat from processed food lacking fiber may lead to arteriosclerosis, fatty liver disease, and tumor growth.
 Plus, our good bacteria will decrease which can lead to inflammation, Crohn’s disease, colorectal cancer or ulcerative colitis.

 What about you?
 Do you eat enough fiber?
-I avoid white bread, rice and pasta because after eating it, I’m still hungry.
-On the picture you can see one of my favourite breakfasts 😉
+I avoid white bread, rice, and pasta because after eating it, I’m still hungry.
+On the picture, you can see one of my favorite breakfasts 😉

 Do you like this blogpost?
 Feel free to share it and stay tuned on my Facebook-Fanpage as well 🙂